ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 * Different methods use different voting strategies to promote their classification accuracy (see the paper for details).
 For fairness, we do not use any voting strategy in our experiments.

-* With all this in mind, you can run the following lines in terminal.
+* Run the following lines in terminal to train on ModelNet40.
   ```
   cd classification_ModelNet40